bkamins/bkamins.github.io/_posts/2023-06-23-graphspuzzle.md

 If you like such puzzles, and do plan ahead, please consider joining us next year.
-From June 3 to 7, 2024 we are going to host the [WAW2024: 19th Workshop on Modelling and Mining Networks][waw2024] in SGH Warsaw School of Economics.
+From June 3 to 7, 2024 we are going to host the [WAW2024: 19th Workshop on Modelling and Mining Networks][waw2024] at SGH Warsaw School of Economics.
 We invite all enthusiasts of graphs: both theoreticians and practitioners.

 [workshop]: https://mizad.sgh.waw.pl/en/social-networks-complex-systems-workshop-warsaw-june-20-21-2023